beckmiller/snake-game/README.md

-# snake-game
+# Snake-game
-This is my first Snake game builded with OOP concept
+This is my first Snake game app builded with OOP concept and Tkinter library